Jimmy Westlake: Canis Minor – playing second fiddle

 Ah, but Procyon more than makes up for the Little Dog’s meager size.
-Procyon is the eighth-brightest star in our sky and the 15th-closest star system to Earth at a distance of just more than 11 light-years.
+Procyon is the eighth brightest star in the sky and the fifteenth closest star system to Earth at a distance of just more than 11 light years.
 Why, that’s right in our cosmic backyard!

-Procyon is accompanied in space by a white dwarf companion called Procyon B, the collapsed core of a once-giant star that has crushed itself with gravity into a ball the size of the Earth.
+Procyon is accompanied in space by a white dwarf companion, called Procyon B, the collapsed core of a once giant star that has crushed itself with gravity into a star the size of the Earth.
 Squeezing that much matter into such a tiny ball creates an incredibly dense object.
-A teaspoonful of Procyon B would weigh about 15 tons.
+A teaspoonful of Procyon B would weigh about 15 tons!

-The ancient Greeks named this star Procyon because it means “before the dog.”
+But, none of this really makes Canis Minor unique.
+Canis Major’s bright star Sirius is both brighter and closer to us than Procyon, and it, too, has a white dwarf companion, Sirius B. Sometimes, little dogs just have to be satisfied with what they can do best, and what this little dog can do better than anyone else is announce the arrival of his big companion.
+The ancient Greeks named this star Procyon because it means “before the Dog.”
 You see, Procyon rises in the eastern sky just minutes before the Dog Star, Sirius, rises, and then it precedes Sirius as they both prance westward across the sky.

-So take heart, Canis Minor, and be proud of doing your job very well, night after night.
+So, take heart, Canis Minor, and be proud of doing your job well, night after night!